 I. About Tam Coc in Vietnam

 Tam Coc is one of the top famous tourist destinations in the northern part of Vietnam.
 It is a magnificent cave system and part of Trang An Scenic Landscape Complex, a UNESCO World Heritage Site.
 The word “Tam” means “Three”, and “Coc” is “Cave”, so the name “Tam Coc” implies the area of three caves.
-Tam Coc is often likened to HaLong Bay on land by its cave karst system.
-Let’s explore Tam Coc with Mekong Smile Tour!
+Tam Coc is often likened to Halong Bay on land by its cave karst system.
+Let’s explore Tam Coc with the Mekong Smile Tour!

 1. Location